IvoVellekoop/openwfs/docs/source/development.rst

 --------------------------------------------------

 .. only:: html or markdown

     The html, and pdf versions of the documentation, as well as the `README.md` file in the root directory of the repository, are automatically generated from the docstrings in the source code and reStructuredText source files in the repository.

 .. only:: latex

     The html version of the documentation, as well as the `README.md` file in the root directory of the repository, and the pdf document you are currently reading are automatically generated from the docstrings in the source code and reStructuredText source files in the repository.

-    To build the documentation, make sure to have install the required packages first using `poetry install --with docs`.
+Note that for building the pdf version of the documentation, you need to have `xelatex` installed, which comes with the MiKTeX distribution of LaTeX :cite:`MiKTeX`.
 Then, run the following commands to build the html and pdf versions of the documentation, and to auto-generate `README.md`.

-    Note that for building the pdf version of the documentation, you need to have `xelatex` installed, which comes with the MiKTeX distribution of LaTeX :cite:`MiKTeX`.

 .. code-block:: shell